6 Image Optimisation Tips to Speed Up Your Shopify Store

 - Lossy – works well with JPG and GIF files.
 It removes more parts of an image to reduce its file size.
 This compromises the quality of your image.
 But if you stick to the right compression percentage, it can boost your site’s speed.

-Find out the more best Shopify Image Optimization Apps here.
+Find out the best Shopify Image Optimization Apps here.

 5. Name your images

-Another way to optimise your images is to put a label on them.
+Another way to optimize your images is to put a label on them.

 Why?
 Search engines don’t only crawl on the text.
 They crawl on your image’s file name too.

 After uploading, we usually leave it to its default file name (e.g. DCMIMAGE15.jpg).
 If you want images to contribute to your SEO efforts, rename them.
 Create a descriptive or keyword-rich file name for every photo you upload.
 As for the above image, we can label it as 2020-Harley-Davidson-IRON-883.jpg.